-Block diagrams are used in Singapore Math.
+Block diagrams are used in Singapore Math and tape diagrams are used in the Common Core Math.

 We also learn how to solve multiplication and division word problems by identifying key terms.